related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 Scientists have developed a new technology for three-dimensional visualization that you can see, hear and even feel without a VR or AR headset.

-At the heart of his work are focused ultrasonic waves, which are very they quickly manipulate objects (in this case, a ball) in three-dimensional space to form an image in a small box with arrays of tiny speakers.
+At the heart of its work are focused ultrasound waves, which are verythey quickly manipulate objects (in this case, a ball) in three-dimensional space to form an image in a small box with arrays of tiny speakers.

 In fact, the system moves the particle withacoustics and illuminates it with red, green and blue light, controlling its color during fast scanning.
 Since changes occur in less than 0.1 seconds, the human eye perceives all changes as one solid image (as in old TVs).